SyedMuhammadAbis/abis-portfolio/README.md

 - Push all your files to your GitHub repository.
 - Enable GitHub Pages in your repo settings (set the source to the root or `/docs` folder).
 - Your site will be live at `https://yourusername.github.io/your-repo/`.
+- **Important:** The code automatically detects GitHub Pages and adjusts asset paths accordingly.
+All project images use dynamic base paths (`basePath` variable) that work both locally and on GitHub Pages without any manual configuration.

 ---